 How to Apply:

 The application process will take place through Eden Prairie High School’s Multi-Scholarship Application process.
 Applications are open December through February.
-A committee will choose the recipient and the scholarship will be awarded at the EPHS Senior Community Scholarship Awards night in May.
+A committee will choose the recipient and the scholarship will be awarded at the EPHS Senior Community Scholarship Awards night on May 19th.

 Step 1: Get a letter of recommendation from a teacher.
 This scholarship requires a letter of recommendation.
-Letters of recommendation currently in Naviance will be used.
-If you do not have a letter of recommendation in Naviance, one must be uploaded by a teacher.
+Letters of recommendation currently in SCOIR will be used.
+If you do not have a letter of recommendation in SCOIR, one must be uploaded by a teacher or emailed to Ms. McNamara Elizabeth_mcnamara@edenpr.k12.mn.us by February 7, 2022 at 3pm.

 Current & Past Recipients: